Cloud-Recon/Azure-Blog/_drafts/azure-route-server.md

   <img src="/assets/images/Matrix.webp" alt="Matrix-style Microsoft network wizard" width="500"/>
 </p>

-Let’s start with something that’s frustrated almost every on-premises network engineer the first time they step into Azure: **the never-ending tangle of route tables.**
+Let’s start with something that’s frustrated almost every on-premises network engineer (including me) the first time they step into Azure: **the never-ending tangle of route tables.**

 In a traditional world, routes were simple.
 You had a router.
 It had interfaces.
 You knew exactly which side of the network a packet came from and where it needed to go.
 Routing was often automatic, mostly physical, and rarely touched unless something broke or a new site came online.
 For all its quirks, it *made sense*.